- Maria Montessori was born on August 31st, 1870, in a small commune called Chiaravalle, Italy to a Catholic, middle-class, and well-educated family.

 - She believed that Fine motor and Gross motor development as well as physical development play a significant role in early childhood education.

 Here are some of Maria Montessori’s notable works :

-Here is a List of Dr. Maria Montessori’s notable work that facilitated in revolutionizing the pre-school education system all around the world:
+Here is a List of Dr. Maria Montessori’s notable work that facilitated the revolution of the preschool education system all around the world:

 - The discovery of the child (1950)

 - Education for a new world (1946)

 - To Educate the Human Potential (1946)

 - What you should know about the child (1948)